City Relocation Overview

 Newark, NJ

-Newark, NJ scores 72/100 (Good) on Your Area Score.
-It is a large city with a moderately affordable cost profile, a mixed safety profile, and a manageable climate.
+Newark, NJ scores 71/100 (Good) on Your Area Score.
+It is a large city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

-Best for: families, budget-conscious movers, people who want convenience State: New Jersey
+Best for: budget-conscious movers, people who want convenience State: NJ

 MoveScore